top of page

 Author Bio:

-Arthur Sze has published eleven books of poetry, including The Glass Constellation: New and Collected Poems (Copper Canyon Press, 2021); Sight Lines, which won the 2019 National Book Award for Poetry; Compass Rose (2014), a Pulitzer Prize finalist; The Ginkgo Light (2009), selected for the PEN Southwest Book Award and the Mountains & Plains Independent Booksellers Association Book Award; Quipu (2005); The Redshifting Web: Poems 1970-1998, selected for the Balcones Poetry Prize and the Asian-American Literary Award; and Archipelago (1995), selected for an American Book Award.
-He has also published one book of Chinese poetry translations, The Silk Dragon (2001), selected for the Western States Book Award, and edited Chinese Writers on Writing (2010).
-Sze is the recipient of many honors, including the 2021 Shelley Memorial Award from the Poetry Society of America, the Jackson Poetry Prize from Poets & Writers, a Lannan Literary Award, a Lila Wallace-Reader’s Digest Writer’s Award, a Guggenheim Fellowship, two National Endowment for the Arts Creative Writing Fellowships, a Howard Foundation Fellowship, and grants from the Witter Bynner Foundation for Poetry.
-He is a professor emeritus at the Institute of American Indian Arts and lives in Santa Fe, New Mexico.
+Arthur Sze is the 25th poet laureate of the United States and author of twelve books of poetry.
+His latest books include Into the Hush (Copper Canyon Press, 2025), The White Orchard: Selected Interviews, Essays, and Poems (Museum of New Mexico Press, 2025), The Glass Constellation: New and Collected Poems (2021), selected for a 2024 National Book Foundation Science + Literature Prize, Sight Lines (2019), for which he received the National Book Award, Compass Rose (2014), a Pulitzer Prize finalist, The Ginkgo Light (2009), selected for the PEN Southwest Book Award and the Mountains & Plains Independent Booksellers Association Book Award, Quipu (2005), The Redshifting Web: Poems 1970–1998 (1998), selected for the Balcones Poetry Prize and the Asian American Literary Award, and Archipelago (1995), selected for an American Book Award.
+He has also published The Silk Dragon II: Translations of Chinese Poetry (2024), edited Chinese Writers on Writing (2010) and assembled Transient Worlds: On Translating Poetry, forthcoming from Copper Canyon Press in April 2026.
+Sze is recipient of the 2025 Bollingen Prize for American Poetry for lifetime achievement from Yale University, the 2024 Rebekah Johnson Bobbitt National Prize for Poetry from the Library of Congress, the Ruth Lilly Poetry Prize for lifetime achievement from the Poetry Foundation, the Shelley Memorial Award from the Poetry Society of America, the Jackson Poetry Prize from Poets & Writers, a Lannan Literary Award, a Guggenheim Fellowship, a Lila Wallace–Reader’s Digest Writers’ Award, two National Endowment for the Arts Creative Writing Fellowships, and a Howard Foundation Fellowship, as well as five grants from the Witter Bynner Foundation for Poetry.
+He was the first poet laureate of Santa Fe, where he lives with his wife, the poet Carol Moldaw.
+A chancellor emeritus of the Academy of American Poets and a fellow of the American Academy of Arts and Sciences, Sze was the 2023– 2024 Mohr Visiting Poet at Stanford University.
+His poetry has been translated into fifteen languages, including Chinese, Dutch, German, Portuguese, and Spanish.
+He is a professor emeritus at the Institute of American Indian Arts.

 bottom of page